Rineloricaria uracantha

-Rineloricaria uracantha is a species of armored catfish native to Costa Rica and Panama.
+Rineloricaria uracantha is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes..
+This catfish occurs in Costa Rica and Panama.
 It is sometimes a member of genus Fonchiiichthys which has recently been considered to be a synonym of Rineloricaria and thus may be invalid.
-This species grows to a length of 16.5 cm SL.
+This species grows to a standard length of 16.5 cm and is a facultative air breather.